mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 The [Spotify API](https://developer.spotify.com/web-api/) is awesome.
 Most importantly, for this project, Spotify provides access to [audio features](https://developer.spotify.com/web-api/get-audio-features/) for any song in their collection.
 Audio features are characteristics of songs like danceability, energy, and loudness that Spotify has assigned numerical values to represent.

 I decided to use eight of the features.
-I picked ones that naturally lend themselves to a being ranked numerically (so I didn't use things like the key and time signature, but did include things like how acoustic the song is).
+I picked ones that naturally lend themselves to being ranked numerically (so I didn't use things like the key and time signature, but did include things like how acoustic the song is).
 The eight characteristics I chose are:

 1. Acousticness
 2. Danceability